Modelling the evolution of transcription factor binding preferences in complex eukaryotes: Abstract

 \section{Abstract}

 Transcription factors (TFs) exert their regulatory action by binding to DNA with specific sequence preferences.
-However, different TFs can partially share their binding sequences.
-This ``redundancy'' of binding defines a way of organizing TFs in ``motif families'' that goes beyond the usual classification based on protein structural similarities.
-Since the TF binding preferences ultimately define the target genes, the motif family organization entails information about the structure of transcriptional regulation as it has been shaped by evolution.
-Focusing on the human lineage, we show that a one-parameter evolutionary model of the Birth-Death-Innovation type can explain the empirical repartition of TFs in motif families, thus identifying the relevant evolutionary forces at its origin.
-More importantly, the model allows to pinpoint few deviations in human from the neutral scenario it assumes: three over-expanded families corresponding to HOX and FOX type genes, a set of ``singleton'' TFs for which duplication seems to be selected against, and an higher-than-average rate of diversification of the binding preferences of TFs with a Zinc Finger DNA binding domain.
+However, different TFs can partially share their binding sequences due to their common evolutionary origin.
+This ``redundancy'' of binding defines a way of organizing TFs in ``motif families'' by grouping TFs with similar binding preferences.
+Since these ultimately define the TF target genes, the motif family organization entails information about the structure of transcriptional regulation as it has been shaped by evolution.
+Focusing on the human TF repertoire, we show that a one-parameter evolutionary model of the Birth-Death-Innovation type can explain the TF empirical repartition in motif families, and allows to highlight the relevant evolutionary forces at the origin of this organization.
+Moreover, the model allows to pinpoint few deviations from the neutral scenario it assumes: three over-expanded families (including HOX and FOX genes), a set of ``singleton'' TFs for which duplication seems to be selected against, and a higher-than-average rate of diversification of the binding preferences of TFs with a Zinc Finger DNA binding domain.
 Finally, a comparison of the TF motif family organization in different eukaryotic species suggests an increase of redundancy of binding with organism complexity.

-\section{INTRODUCTION}

-Transcriptional regulation plays a crucial role in many biological processes, ranging from intracellular metabolic and physiologic homeostasis to cellular differentiation and development~\cite{accili2004foxos,bain1994e2a,dynlacht1997regulation}.
-Alterations of regulatory specificity are among the major sources of phenotypic diversity and evolutionary adaptation~\cite{bustamante2005natural,de2008patterns,lopez2008functional}.

-Transcriptional regulation is mainly controlled by a class of DNA binding proteins known as transcription factors (TFs).
-Typically, a TF is able to recognize and bind to a specific set of similar sequences, centered around a consensus one.
-This set of sequences defines a binding motif, which can be synthetically represented in a Position Weight Matrices (PWM), fully describing the variability and the information content of the characteristic sequence pattern, under the assumption that each TF-DNA base interaction is independent~\cite{benos2002additivity, roulet2002high}.

-The combined regulatory actions of the set of expressed TFs on their target genes in a particular cell type define the so-called {\it regulatory network}.
-Deciphering how these regulatory networks and their components evolved has been a crucial quest over the last decades \cite{Teichmann2004,MadanBabu2006, Cordero2006, Enemark2007, Pinney2007, Aldana2007, Crombach2008, Nowick2010}.
+\section{Introduction}